 This event is held on the last Friday of every month from April – December at the Alley Theater.
 A platform is provided to the very best of artisan traders, offering visitors a friendly shopping experience with a wide selection of speciality foods and handmade crafted products.

-An amazing exhibition held at the Tower Museum.
+A fantastic exhibition was held at the Tower Museum.
 It uncovers Mabel’s life through the use of spaces, featuring her incredible and inspirational collections relating to her work as a teacher, archaeological surveyor, writer, artist and historian.

-Ulster University continues with its internationally lunchtime performances in Magee Campus.
+Ulster University continues with its international lunchtime performances in Magee Campus.
 The region is very famous for its music and musicians.
 Including traditional music such as the Air for Oh Danny Boy.

 Celebrate Halloween at the greatest Halloween event from the River Mourne to the Banks of the Foyle.
 A three-day party is full of fun and excitement.
 Derry has become well- known all over the world as one of the best Halloween Destination.
 You really don’t want to miss Derry around Halloween, an unforgettable experience.